aws-samples/secure-pipelines-in-aws-workshop/docs/03-No-AWS-Secrets.md

 ## Setting Lambda to Look for AWS Credentials

 1. Browse to the Lambda console, and create a new function from scratch.
-2. Be sure to select the Python 2.7 runtime, and the module*PipelineLambdaRole-<random> IAM Role.
+2. Be sure to select the Python 2.7 runtime, and the module*PipelineL-<random> IAM Role.
 3. Name the function to your choosing.
 Create function.
 3. Set the Lambda time out to 1 minute.
 4.	`cfn_secrets.py` is provided in the workshop.
 Open this in your favorite editor.